Six decades after becoming one of the first Broncos cheerleaders, former "Broncette" still roots for Denver every week

 Everything was good until one game when a player accidentally ran into a Broncette.

 "She got tackled.
-Broke her leg, so the next year I think you needed to be 18," Ellson said.
+Broke her leg, so the next year I think you needed to be 18," Alfsen said.

 Being too young, she couldn't cheer or twirl for the team anymore.
 And she never got a chance to meet her favorite Broncos player -- Bud McFadin.